hidayatarg/AspnetMicroservices/README.md

 - Domain Model Layer: Contains business rules and logic.
 Business operations are implemented here

 - Infrastructure Layer: Provides infrustructure plumbing.
 Primary responsibility is to presistance of business state.

+## Repository Design Pattern

+It follows solid patterns.
+I has two purpose it is an abstration of data layer and it is a way to centralize handling the domain object.
+It is like a middle layer between the application and data access logic.
+It makes code easy to maintain and test.